WICG/turtledove/FLEDGE_extended_PA_reporting.md

 ## Per-participant metrics

-TODO: version warning, intro..
+More recent versions of Chrome offer some additional features, focused on measuring resource usage and whole-auction metrics rather than those specific to a particular function execution or the winning bid.

-The `reserved.once` event-type is a special value that, for each sub-auction, selects a random invocation of `generateBid()` and of `scoreAd()` independently, and reports private aggregation contributions with that event only from those executions.
+First, the new `reserved.once` event-type is a special value that, for each sub-auction, selects a random invocation of `generateBid()` and of `scoreAd()` independently, and reports private aggregation contributions with that event only from those executions.
 (In case of a multi-seller auction, the top-level auction will have a single `scoreAd()` invocation selected as well).

-The event may not be used in `reportWin()` or `reportResult()`; since those already run once, `reserved.always` may be used instead.
+The event may not be used in `reportWin()` or `reportResult()`; since those already run at most once per auction level, `reserved.always` may be used instead.

-This feature is intended for reporting overall per-participant metrics only once rather than for every interest group.
-A number of new `baseValues` representing such values are available and described below, but it can also be useful with per-IG metrics which are not expected to vary much like `signals-fetch-time`.
+This feature is intended for reporting overall per-participant metrics only once rather than for every interest group participating.
+A number of new `baseValues` representing such values are available and described below, but it can also be useful with per-IG metrics which are not expected to vary much like `signals-fetch-time`, to sample them.

+While usage of `reserved.once` will be ignored by older versions, newly added `baseValues` will not be, so the calls to `contributeToHistogramOnEvent()` should be individually wrapped in `try/catch`.
+That is also encouraged in general since `contributeToHistogramOnEvent()` is specified to throw on permission policy violations.

 Users using this are strongly encouraged to report their metrics during the beginning of their scripts, since if the script hits a per script time out before asking to report them nothing will